Keystone United: 5 Fast Facts You Need to Know

 On Tuesday, the police chief of Avalon, PA announced that six or seven members of Keystone United would be charged with “multiple offenses” in what’s being called a racially motivated attack on an African American man in a bar earlier this month.
 Police say that members of Keystone United attacked the man, Paul Morris, at the Jackman Inn, a bar near Pittsburgh, on July 7, in what authorities are saying was a racially-motivated hate crime.

 Witnesses say that the men who attacked Morris were wearing clothing that identified them as members of the Keystone gang.
 Police say that Morris was attacked when he walked to the back of Jackman Inn to thank the cook for preparing food for his son’s graduation.
-The gang members were reportedly loitering near the back of the bar, and attacked Morris as he passed them.
+The gang members were reportedly loitering at the pool tables near the back of the bar, and attacked Morris — first verbally, and then physically.
 Morris later told local media that the men who attacked him “had the look of skinheads.”

+The Avalon’s bartender told CBS that the attack was totally unprovoked.
+“Eight of them jumped Paul,” she said.
+“He was hit in the face.
+He bent down to pick up his glasses.
+He was hit again.”

 Police have not yet announced whom they will charge in the case.